|Exceeding Expectations Since 1993||

 A pleasant five minute drive leads to the medieval village of San Terenziano with a small and charming historical center with a few dining options and a minimarket.
 The entrance to the 3Bis roadway with a large supermarket is a 10 minute drive and connects Todi to all of Umbria's major sights.
 The walled city of Todi with its fascinating art, architecture and relaxed style of living is a 13 minute drive from Castello Todini; Deruta's ceramics: 25; Montefalco's red wines: 30; Perugia's medieval center, Orvieto's Duomo or the Roman Marmore Waterfalls: 45; Assisi and the basilica: 50; the beaches of Lake Trasimeno or the festival city of Spoleto 60; the Tuscan wine capital of Montepulciano or Latium's olive oil hub of Rieti: 90; Rome or Siena: two hours and Florence is two and a half hours away.

 A tourist tax collected by the town is paid separately.
 Children under age 14 are exempt.

 Second floor: Bedroom suite with a bedroom having two single, joinable beds, a separate sitting room and a bathroom with Jacuzzi tub and a separate shower.
 Bedroom suite with a queen size bedroom, a separate living room with minifridge and a bathroom with shower.

 Third floor: Dining room with fireplace.
-Main kitchen with stovetop, oven, microwave, fridge and dishwasher.
+Main kitchen with stovetop, oven, microwave, fridge, dishwasher, US-Style coffee maker, and toaster.
 Two bedrooms each with a queen size bed.
 One bathroom with shower.
 One bathroom with large tub with hand held shower and a separate shower with Jacuzzi jets.